edutap-eu/edutap-website/README.md

 The data folder contains the following files:

 - `nav.json`
+- `presentations.json`
 - `roadmap.json`
 - `team.json`

-You will mostlikely only need to edit the last two files.
+You will most likely only need to edit the last three files.
+In the `presentations.json` file you can add presentations to the presentations page.
 In the `roadmap.json` file you can add milestones to the roadmap.
 (s.
 Presentation section on how to add presentations to milestones).
 In the `team.json` file you can add team members.
 (s.
 Image section on how to add images for team members).

-[//]: # (TODO: explain how to add presentations for roadmap milestones  )

 ## 🚀 Quick start